anooruddh/devops/k8s-readme.md

 ## Why I need a user account insted of service account?

-A service account is wisible and its token can be mounted in to a pod so theat pod has the same privileges as you.
+A service account is visible and its token can be mounted in to a pod so theat pod has the same privileges as you.

 Create a namespace Dev